 With both a bandpass filter and a notch filter available at a Field Day site, the two are used in combination thusly:

 - The Bandpass filter is placed on the CW station, in series with the transceiver.
-With its usable passband of +/- 15 kHz or less, it covers a reasonable chunk of the 20 meter CW passband, but it is easily retuned by a operator who simply turns the knob on top while watching the reflected power and will attenuate energy from the SSB station at 14.150 or above by 15 dB or more, the amount of attenuation increasing as one moved up the band.
+With its usable passband of +/- 15 kHz or less, it covers a reasonable chunk of the 20 meter CW passband, but it is easily retuned by a operator who simply turns the knob on top while watching the reflected power and will attenuate energy from the SSB station at 14.150, the amount of attenuation increasing as one moved up the SSB portion of the band.
 This passband response will reduce not only the signal level from the SSB station to minimize the possibility of receiver overload, but will also attenuate any broadband noise that the transmitter might produce that could degrade the 20 meter SSB operation.
 Most CW operation occurs within a 10-15 kHz of a central "spot" - particularly if one "runs" a frequency - so frequent retuning is usually not required.

 - The "notch" filter is connected "across" the SSB station's transceiver coax with a UHF "Tee" connector, but is tuned for the center of the CW passband where such operations will take place.
-At SSB frequencies, it has practically no effect whatsoever, but at the CW frequencies, it will attenuate by 15-20 dB, preventing both overload by the CW station and also notching out broadband noise that might be produced by the SSB transmitter itself that might degrade reception at the CW frequencies.
+At SSB frequencies, it has practically no effect whatsoever, but at the CW frequencies will be attenuated, minimizing both overload by the CW station and also notching out broadband noise that might be produced by the SSB transmitter itself that might degrade reception at the CW frequencies.
 As long as the SSB operator doesn't transmit anywhere below 14.125 (which should never happen!) the VSWR will be practically unaffected.

 Does it work?